MurrayIII/UnicodeMathML/README.md

 * Add Markdown option using markdown-it.
 Enable via settings and start input with # or ⍗.
 Alt+= inserts math zone delimiters ⁅ ⁆.
 * Support LaTeX \operatorname, \tag, and \href control words.
 * Add \href(url&name) construction for hyperlinks to UnicodeMath.
+* Add \remark(base&comment) construction for commented strings to UnicodeMath.

 ## MathML intent-attribute support:
 * Derivative and partial-derivative intent attributes are defined for Leipzig and Euler derivative notations.